 The simple server we developed in Hello World Application had no way to shut down cleanly: we simply interrupted the server from the command line to force it to exit.
 Terminating a server in this fashion is unacceptable for many real-life server applications: typically, the server has to perform some cleanup work before terminating, such as flushing database buffers or closing network connections.
 This is particularly important on receipt of a signal or keyboard interrupt to prevent possible corruption of database files or other persistent data.

-To make it easier to deal with signals, Ice.Application encapsulates Python's signal handling capabilities, allowing you to cleanly shut down on receipt of a signal:
+To make it easier to deal with signals, Ice.
+Application encapsulates the low-level signal handling tasks, allowing you to cleanly shut down on receipt of a signal.